yazeedobaid/larapacket/README.md

 >the logs will be redirected to terminal.

 ### Docker Swarm
-A compose file is included in the ```docker``` directory to be deploy application to a swarm cluster.
+A compose file is included in the ```docker``` directory to be used to deploy application to a Docker swarm cluster.
 The compose file define a stack for the application.
 The stack has a **web**, **mysql** and **redis** services.
 The web service uses an image that will contain the application code ready for production use.
 This service runs in replica mode with 3 replicas.
 The mysql and redis services run using DNSRR (DNS Round-Robin) entry point mode with single replica on a manager node.
 DNS Round-Robin mode is used since these services has single task, hence no need for virtual network in front of these two services.
 The compose file has environment variables, like credentials.
 That need to be replaced with application specific ones.
+Also, the compose file need to get the production ready images from Docker Hub or your private Docker registery.

 To deploy to swarm.
 First initialize a swarm and join other nodes to the cluster.
 Then edit the stack compose file ```docker-stack.yml``` in ```docker``` directory and substitute the environment variables with your own ones.
 Then execute the following command on a manager node;
 ```